 The area situated within the central portion of the Plan area will be dedicated to the County to facilitate the realignment of Township Road 250 - a key strategic improvement to the Conrich community's regional transportation infrastructure network.
-The County is anticipated to commence construction of this roadway improvement during the 2025/26 construction season, and as such, securing the necessary road right-of-way is expected to proceed as Phase 1 of the project.
+The County is anticipated to commence construction of this roadway improvement during the 2026 construction season, and as such, securing the necessary road right-of-way is expected prior to Phase 1 of this project proceeding.